theshubhamy/MediTrack/README.md

 ### 3. STAFF 👤

-**Access to patient management features**
+**Access to administrative and scheduling features**

-- ✅ View all patients and visits
+- ✅ View all patients, visits, and appointments
 - ✅ Create and manage patients
-- ✅ Create and manage visits
+- ✅ Create and manage appointments
 - ✅ View all doctors
+- ✅ View all statistics and reports
+- ❌ Cannot create visits (medical documentation)
+- ❌ Cannot create prescriptions
 - ❌ Cannot manage doctors
 - ❌ Cannot access settings/billing